Dr Charlotte Galpin

 • Intersectional feminist theory and critical feminist methodologies

-Dr Galpin is working on a number of funded research projects.
+Dr Galpin has worked on a number of funded research projects:

-• She is currently working on her second monograph, provisionally entitled ‘‘Gendering Europe: British national identity from EEC accession to EU secession”.
-This project will be supported by a Leverhulme Trust Research Fellowship between September 2022 and September 2023.
+She is currently working on her second monograph, provisionally entitled ‘‘Gendering Europe: British national identity from EEC accession to EU secession”.
+This project was supported by a Leverhulme Trust Research Fellowship between September 2022 and September 2023.

-• She is a Co-Investigator on ‘Futures of German Diasporas’ (2022-23), an interdisciplinary visiting scholar programme funded by the German Academic Exchange Service (DAAD).
+She was a Co-Investigator on ‘Futures of German Diasporas’ (2022-23), an interdisciplinary visiting scholar programme funded by the German Academic Exchange Service (DAAD).

-• She is the Principle Investigator on the project ‘At the digital margins?
+She was the Principle Investigator on the project ‘At the digital margins?
 Researching and communicating marginalisation in online political engagement’ (Spring 2022), funded by Research England’s QR Enhancing Research and Knowledge Exchange Funding Programme.

 Other activities

-The Post-Truth Politics research network runs the Post-Truth Politics Podcast.
-Dr Galpin has recently hosted two episodes, the first of which focuses on intersectional approaches to post-truth in conversation with Dr Muireann O’Dwyer.
+The Post-Truth Politics research network ran the Post-Truth Politics Podcast.
+Dr Galpin hosted two episodes, the first of which focuses on intersectional approaches to post-truth in conversation with Dr Muireann O’Dwyer.

 Publications